 Plans were established to replace the outdated 1960s buildings with a new landmark civic centre comprising 6,300 sq. m of council offices, a library and a One Stop Shop to enable the community to access local services in one place.
 The plans also included 1,800 sq. m of retail space located around two new pedestrian streets, a market square, new car parking and highways improvements.

 The aim of the development was to bring new jobs and investment to the area and to create a low-carbon office environment for Council employees that meet the highest credentials for sustainability and energy efficiency.

 As part of the project team, we delivered civil and structural engineering, and geotechnical and geo-environmental advice for this development.

 The delivery of sustainable, energy-efficient office space was an important aspect of our structural design of Keynsham Civic Centre.

-The Council office is the first in the country to target a Display Energy Certificate (DEC) A rating from the outset when supported by the Soft Landings process.
-In 2015, the offices have already achieved an outstanding EPC rating of 5 (almost zero carbon), and they are well on course for the DEC A target.
+The Council office was the first in the country to target a Display Energy Certificate (DEC) A rating from the outset when supported by the Soft Landings process.
+In 2015, the offices achieved an outstanding EPC rating of 5 (almost zero carbon).

 Multiple award wins